-Pursuant to his employment offer letter, dated April 30, 2013, if Mr. Kelley's employment is terminated by Amkor without "cause" or by Mr. Kelley for "good reason," he will be entitled to (i) continuation of his then-current base salary for a 12-month period; (ii) a pro-rata bonus for the year of termination determined based on the actual bonus, if any, he would have been paid for such year absent such termination; (iii) payment of health insurance premiums for up to 12 months; and (iv) payment of outplacement services for up to six months.
-Mr. Kelley's right to receive severance benefits, as described above, is contingent upon his compliance with certain non-competition and non-solicitation obligations for 12 months following his termination of employment, and certain non-disparagement, confidentiality and intellectual property assignment obligations for an indefinite period.
+Pursuant to his employment offer letter, dated February 27, 2017, if Mr. Kelley's employment is terminated by Amkor without "cause" or by Mr. Kelley for "good reason," he will be entitled to continuation of his then-current base salary for an 18-month period; a pro-rata bonus for the year of termination determined based on the actual bonus, if any, he would have been paid for such year absent such termination; payment of health insurance premiums for up to 18 months; payment of outplacement services for up to six months; and payment of salary, unused vacation time and vested benefits earned prior to termination.